Roland Patros (b. 1929) | Original Oil on Canvas | Chiaroscuro & Oriental-Influenced Composition | Mid-late 20th Century

 Features

-- Strong chiaroscuro and tonal balance
+- Strong chiaroscuro technique producing dramatic light and depth

-- Elegant monochromatic palette with soft gradations
+- Elegant monochromatic palette with subtle tonal gradations

 Cultural Significance